KL-Turner/Drew-Neuron2020/README.md

 ### Cross-correlation analysis

 Behavioral data (whisker acceleration, piezo sensor) was processed to match the sampling rate and filter characteristics (2 Hz low-pass) of the vessel diameter.
 The Matlab function *xcorr* was then used between the identical-length signals for each vessel across all days of imaging.
 The average cross-correlation as a function of lag time was take for each indivial vessel (n = 27 vessels) and then the population average taken across those 27 instances.
 The standard error (StD/sqrt(27)) is shown above and below the population mean.
+The peak time is shown as the mean and standard deviation of the 27 vessel cross-correlations individual peak times.

 ### Spectral coherence analysis